AMSAT-NA/PacSatFSKBoard/BoardInfo.md

 * L35 is now a 47pF capacitor for the proper match.
 L27 didn't have to change.

+* The serial port connector broke on this as I was trying to replace it with a right-angle one.
+The part that is there is a TS-103-G-A and the pins soldered into the board are not standard size, so the replacement didn't work, and the holes are so small you can't unsolder them.
+That's been fixed on new boards.
+I don't see any right-angle version of those parts.
+I've put on a TS-102-G-A that I had, but it doesn't have a ground so the ground had to be handled elsewhere.

 ## Board 8 - 3rd board I worked on

 * Applied all the board bring up changes.